dshhh/unchain/README.md

 /etc/init.d/sevpn enable
 ```

 Note that while VPN traffic is encrypted (AES 128) and hashed (SHA-1) there will be no kill switch since this is not meant to be a privacy protector.
-The purpose of this VPN is to penetrate firewalls and allowing the user to use blocked protocols like IPsec in weird locations.
+The purpose of this VPN is to pass through firewalls and allowing the user to use blocked protocols like IPsec in weird locations.
 Be safe and happy travels!

 ## Troubleshooting